DimitarChristoff/mootstrap-button/README.md

 ![Screenshot](https://github.com/DimitarChristoff/mootstrap-button/raw/master/button.png)

-This is a port of the Twitter Button to MooTools.
-It extends it further and makes it more flexible
+This is a port of the Twitter Bootstrap Button to MooTools.
+It extends it further and makes it more flexible.

+To those that are unfamiliar with it, it allows you to add blocking behaviour to buttons, making them disabled and styling them in any way you like.
+This allows you to:
+ - give the users feedback that their click/submit action has worked
+ - automatically protects buttons to prevent double or further clicks
+ - enables you to script around it and have events

 How to use
 ----------